 BROOKE WRIGHT is Director of Programs and Strategy at Environmental Innovations and regional Monterey Bay Area Green Business Program in Santa Cruz California .
 She has more than 10 years of experience developing communications, marketing, and outreach solutions for mission-driven organizations.

-EMILY RUSTAD is Instructor in Agriculture Business Technology at Hartnell College in Salinas. and teaches courses on Soil Science, Plant Science, Food Safety, Sustainable Agriculture and Agriculture Business, and Small Fruit Science, Plant Pathology.
+DR. EMILY RUSTAD is Instructor in Agriculture Business Technology at Hartnell College in Salinas. and teaches courses on Soil Science, Plant Science, Food Safety, Sustainable Agriculture and Agriculture Business, and Small Fruit Science, Plant Pathology.
 She holds a PhD in Plant Pathology from UC Davis.

 BOARD OF DIRECTORS